Ahmad-A0/Edulink-API/docs/README.md

   .split('T')[0];

 // Get the lessons from tomorrow
-// after we get the response we get the 0th element, the first day, and access it's lessons const lessons = (await edulink_api.Timetable(tomorrow))[0].lessons;
+// after we get the response we get the 0th element, the first day, and access its lessons const lessons = (await edulink_api.Timetable(tomorrow))[0].lessons;

 console.log(lessons.map(lesson => [lesson.start_time, lesson.lesson_name]));